Important Dates

 - Privacy-preserving analysis of spatio-temporal data

-- Security and privacy policies for geo-social
+- Security and privacy policies for geo-social networks

 - Secure localization